DannyL98/Assignment-1/README.md

     ## 10    10 Analgesic Measurement_1    18
     ## # ... with 110 more rows

-    #Mean of the three measurements for each patient ID
+    #9-Mean of the three measurements for each patient ID
     summarise (dfc, mean(Value))

     ## # A tibble: 40 × 2